• Skip to primary navigation

 Did you make this recipe?

-Please let me know how you liked it, what twist did you give to it, all in all how it turned out for you, why not leave a comment below and share a picture on Instagram with the hashtag #ramonascuisine. 😉
+Please let me know how you liked it, what twist you gave to it, all in all, how it turned out for you, why not leave a comment below and share a picture on Instagram with the hashtag #ramonascuisine. 😉

 Nutrition